aanastasiou/dgtools/doc/source/lfsr.rst

 The availability of random numbers in modern computers is taken for granted.
 We always assume that it will be possible to simulate the throw of a dice by calling a function that "magically" returns a random number.

 But, where do random numbers come from and how can we use the Digirule2 to generate a few?

 The Linear Feedback Shift Register (LFSR)
 -----------------------------------------

 This section demonstrates a very simple, but effective technique of producing a series of random numbers using Digirule2 ASM.
-This technique is based on a "shift register" and it does not really require a "program" to be implemented since it is possible to build it on a breadboard out of discrete components or even program it on a Field Programmable Gate Array (FPGA).
+This technique is based on a "shift register" and it does not really have to be implemented in software since it is possible to build it on a breadboard out of discrete components or even program it on a Field Programmable Gate Array (FPGA).

 Its operation is very simple, an exclusive OR (XOR) function over the current binary number stored in the register is used to produce a 0/1 result.
 Then, the bits in the register are shifted to the right and the XOR result is sent to